Retroreflective sheeting

 Retroreflective sheeting is flexible retroreflective material primarily used to increase the nighttime conspicuity of traffic signs, high-visibility clothing, and other items so they are safely and effectively visible in the light of an approaching driver's headlamps.
 They are also used as a material to increase the scanning range of barcodes in factory settings.
 The sheeting consists of retroreflective glass beads, microprisms, or encapsulated lenses sealed onto a fabric or plastic substrate.
 Many different colors and degrees of reflection intensity are provided by numerous manufacturers for various applications.
-As with any retroreflector, sheeting glows brightly when there is a small angle between the observer's eye and the light source directed toward the sheeting, but appears nonreflective when viewed from other directions.
+As with any retroreflector, sheeting glows brightly when there is a small angle between the observer's eye and the light source directed toward the sheeting but appears nonreflective when viewed from other directions.

 Applications

 Retroreflective sheeting is widely used in a variety of applications today, after early widespread use on road signs in the 1960s.

 High-visibility clothing

 High-visibility clothing frequently combines retroreflective sheeting with fluorescent fabrics in order to significantly increase the wearer's visibility from a distance, which in turn reduces the risk of traffic-related accidents.
 Such clothing is commonly worn as (often mandatory) PPE by professionals who work near road traffic or heavy machinery, often at night or in low-visibility weather conditions, such as construction workers, road workers and emergency service personnel.
 It is also commonly worn by cyclists or joggers to increase their nighttime visibility to road traffic.
+High-visibility clothing typically come in fluorescent colors like yellow, orange, and red, as these shades are highly visible in various lighting conditions and are internationally recognized for safety use.
+It designed according to specific standards to ensure effectiveness.
+In Canada, these requirements are outlined in the CSA Standard Z96-15 (R2020), while in the United States, they follow the ANSI/ISEA 107-2020.